 Both HBase and Cassandra have distributed NoSQL database for Big Data from the Hadoop ecosystem.
 Both built for different use cases.

-The HBase has kind of master-slave architecture with several components like Zookeeper, Namenode, HBase Master(Hmaster), and Data Nodes etc. Cassandra treats all nodes as masters which means all nodes are equal and perform all functions.
+The HBase has a kind of master-slave architecture with several components like Zookeeper, Namenode, HBase Master(Hmaster), and Data Nodes.
+Cassandra treats all nodes as masters which means all nodes are equal and perform all functions.

 HBase is optimized for reads, write is only happening to the master node and has strong consistency for reading after write.
 Cassandra has excellent single-row read performance if eventual consistency is selected.